Dutchess From ‘Black Ink Crew’ Moves On With Panthers Cornerback Zack Sanchez

 A photo posted by Ceaser Emanuel (@ceaserblackink) on

 Ceaser claims that Dutchess really just wanted to break up and do her own thing.
 That’s why he says that his Black Ink Crew co-star and former girlfriend decided to believe the cheating rumors and dump him.
-That sort of makes sense and would answer the question about why Dutchess would want to open up her own tattoo studio several states away from Black Ink and Ceaser Emanual.
+That sort of makes sense and would answer the question about why Dutchess would want to open up her own tattoo studio several states away from Black Ink and Ceaser Emanuel.
 Maybe the Pretty In Ink owner has been planning to ditch Ceaser for a while now and yet another cheating rumor was all she needed to make a clean break and move on.

 There’s no shortage of drama with Dutchess romantically linked to Panthers cornerback Zack Sanchez.
 The Fameolous report also contained messages from another woman who was dealing with Zack when Dutchess came along.
 She claimed to be a dancer who has been fooling around with Zack since August.
 She also said other girls who work with her are also sleeping with him and that he hasn’t stopped fooling around since he started messing with the Black Ink Crew star.